-A country for retired single men that has been on the rise in recent years is Columbia.
+A country for retired single men that has been on the rise in recent years is Colombia.
 This South American nation is absolutely stunning.
 You will be amazed by how incredibly beautiful the scenery is wherever you go.

 On top of that, it is very affordable.
-South America, in general, is not all that expensive by American standards, and luckily the same applies to Columbia.
+South America, in general, is not all that expensive by American standards, and luckily the same applies to Colombia.
 If you are on a budget, this is really a destination that you can’t go wrong with as you can expect to pay as little as $1,500 per month for all of your basic expenses.

-With that being said, this by no means implies that you need to disregard Columbia as a prime retirement spot if you can afford a place that is more expensive.
+With that being said, this by no means implies that you need to disregard Colombia as a prime retirement spot if you can afford a place that is more expensive.
 The country is rich with culture and it is full of incredible people that are friendly, vibrant, and welcoming.
-If you are still not sold, Columbian women are among the most beautiful in the world, so you may end up having quite the romantic experience in this South American country.
+If you are still not sold, Colombian women are among the most beautiful in the world, so you may end up having quite the romantic experience in this South American country.

-However, Columbia also has some amazing cities.
+However, Colombia also has some amazing cities.
 Places like Cartagena are vibrant, lively, and beautiful.
 There is amazing architecture all over these urban areas that have been there since the Spanish colonization.
 The streets are filled with energy and if you are the kind of bachelor that likes his nightlife, you will not have any issue finding a fiesta to attend.